 What You Need for an Online Course

 For an online course, the computer or device you use must, of course, connect to the Internet.
 You must also be able to create text documents.
 Some students might not by bothered by typing on mobile device’s small touchscreen keyboard as opposed to a larger traditional keyboard, while other students may hate it.
 Keyboard attachments for tablets may resolve the problem for some of these students, though others may still prefer a laptop or desktop computer.
+Wireless Bluetooth keyboards are yet another option, allowing the keyboard experience to be used on a smartphone or tablet.
 Online students must also be able to download assigned reading materials, which are often saved as PDF or word processing files.
 Many mobile applications allow users to download these files or even make notes or comments within the documents.
 Battery life of smartphones and tablets is another concern for online students.
 Streaming videos and viewing slideshow presentations can drain a phone’s battery quickly and may not provide the best viewing experience.

 The core of an online course is a virtual learning platform.
 Some schools may use platforms that work on mobile devices, but not all schools do.
 If your plan is to use a phone, tablet, or other mobile device exclusively, you should ask advisors or IT staff at your intended school whether or not their learning platform is compatible with mobile devices or offers apps.